aviadr1/learn-python/docs/_build/03_flow_control/exercise/questions.md

-# for loop - multiplication matrix with nice formatting
+### for loop - multiplication matrix with nice formatting
+- > this question is harder 🤯🤯

 1. copy your _for loop multiplication matrix_ solution  above
    <br><br>